-The outer layer of the lunar boot was made from metal-woven fabric, except for the ribbed silicone rubber sole; the tongue area was made from Teflon-coated glass-fibre cloth.
+The outer layer of the overshoe was made from metal-woven fabric, except for the ribbed silicone rubber sole; the tongue area was made from Teflon-coated glass-fibre cloth.

 Here we go again folks; Armstrong's famous footprint on the moon.
 It is reproduced in books and magazines etc all over the globe.
 But when we see Armstrong's boots being cleaned for a museum display, we don't see the same tread...
 Got you NASA!

 This example shows how shallow a conspiracy supporter's research really is.
-Below is Neil's full kit laid out.
-The tread is on the boot covers known as an Overshoe (right side of picture below) that is slipped over the boots before leaving the Lunar Module.
-The tread is on the Overshoe, not the boot itself!
+The tread is on the boot cover known as an Overshoe (right side of picture below) not on the boot itself.
+These are slipped over the boots before leaving the Lunar Module.

-Are you getting the picture now of how these people think?
+Are you getting the picture now of how shallow these people think?
 Sad isn't it?